82f In Celsius

 • Q: Is there an online calculator for Fahrenheit to Celsius conversion?

 A: Yes, many online calculators and websites provide instant conversions between Fahrenheit and Celsius.
-However, understanding the formula allows for independent calculations and a deeper understanding of the concept.
+On the flip side, understanding the formula allows for independent calculations and a deeper understanding of the concept.

 • Q: Why are both Fahrenheit and Celsius still used?